Santi Nereo e Achilleo: Interior

 Behind its unassuming facade the church is built according to the typical basilica plan, with a single nave and two side aisles.
 The original columns were replaced in the 15th century by octagonal pillars, and the nave is characterized by the large fresco decorations commissioned by Cardinal Baronio.

 The cardinal in his iconographic scheme timed for the 1600 Jubilee emphasized the role of the Roman martyrs during the early centuries of Christianity.
 The execution of the frescoes was entrusted to a minor painter, generally thought to be Niccolò Circignani, called "Pomarancio".
 The bright frescoes often depict violent martyrdom scenes.

 The medieval ambo is set on a large, porphyry urn taken from the nearby Baths of Caracalla.
 The low screen separating the choir is faced with 13th-century Cosmatesque style inlays.
 A white marble candelabra has been brought here from San Paolo fuori le Mura.
 The ciborium, dating to the 16th century, is raised on African marble columns.

 The spandrels of the arch at the end of the nave retains some of the former mosaics of the time of Leo III, with a central Transfiguration in a mandorla.
 The high altar, made of three Cosmatesque panels, houses the relics of Nereus, Achilleus, and of St Flavia Domitilla; all three of them were brought here from the Catacomb of Domitilla.
 Next to the altar there are two pagan stones depicting two winged spirits, taken from a nearby temple.

 In the apse behind the altar is the episcopal throne assembled under the direction of the antiquary Cardinal Baronius, reusing lions, in the Cosmatesque style that is associated with the Vassalletto school, which support the armrests; on the backrest is inscribed the opening and closing words of the twenty-eighth homily of St. Gregory the Great, inscribed under the mistaken tradition that he preached them here, in front of the relics of Sts.
 Nereus and Achilleus on their feast day.
 When Cardinal Baronio ordered the inscription, he did not know that the relics were originally buried in the underground basilica of the Catacomb of Domitilla, so thought that this was the place St Gregory preached.

 The arch of the apse has mosaics of the 9th century with the Annunciation, the Transfiguration, and the Theotokos (Madonna and child).

+List of the Cardinal Priests of Saints Nereus and Achilles

+The following Cardinals were Cardinal Priests of Santi Nereo ed Achillei: